sagi21805/LearnixOS-Book/src/ch02-04-booting-the-kernel.md

 {{#webinclude https://raw.githubusercontent.com/sagi21805/LearnixOS/refs/heads/master/build/linker_scripts/32bit.ld}}
 ```

-_I leave the starting address of the next stage as an exercise for the reader (There is a really good reason for that)._
+_I leave the starting address of the next stage as an exercise for the reader (There is a really good reason to use that address)._

 > **_Note:_** The code for using the linker script in the build script is the same as in stage one.